Uber is implementing tipping, but how well it works will be critical

 One wrong step, and the already beleaguered company is suddenly confronting both unhappy riders and unhappy drivers.
 Done well, it could prove a much-needed boon for the company.

-Unsurprisingly, Uber clearly appreciates the challenge.
-Luckily for the company, it also has a playbook, thanks to how Lyft — which already offers the option to tip drivers through its app — has managed the process.
+Uber clearly recognizes the challenge.
+Luckily for the company, it also has a playbook, having studied how Lyft — which already offers the option to tip drivers through its app — has managed the process.
 In fact, it’s probably no coincidence that this latest Uber development comes just one day after Lyft announced that its drivers have collectively earned $250 million in tips across its four-year- history.

-Nevertheless, Uber is being cautious.
-For starters, the data-driven juggernaut is rolling out tipping slowly, to Seattle, Minneapolis, and Houston, and start to discern what is, and isn’t, working.
+Still, Uber is being cautious.
+For starters, the data-driven juggernaut is rolling out tipping slowly, first in Seattle, Minneapolis, and Houston, to discern what is, and isn’t, working.
 Like Lyft, the company is also providing riders with pre-determined options to tip $1, $3, or $5, or to select a custom amount.

-Uber is also copying a feature of Lyft that provides riders with up to 72 hours to tip a driver, though it’s extending that period to a full 30 days.
+Uber is also copying a feature of Lyft that provides riders with up to 72 hours to tip a driver, though Uber is extending that period to a full 30 days.
 (Offering belated tipping is useful for forgetful types.
 It also creates distance between drivers and riders who may be fearful of retribution if they haven’t tipped or tipped generously.)

 Whether the moves are enough to slow the momentum of Lyft — which has expanded into 150 new cities this year — won’t be clear straightaway.
-Implemented well, however, it does take at least one powerful tool out of the hands of its detractors — no matter how tempted they are to question the company at every turn.
+Implemented well, however, it does take another powerful tool out of the hands of Uber’s detractors — no matter how tempting it may remain to question the company at every turn.

 0